 A security risk analysis is a systematic and ongoing process of both identifying and examining potential threats and vulnerabilities to protected health information and implementing changes to make patient health information more secure.
 Under the HIPAA Privacy and Security Rule, health care organizations are required to perform active risk prevention and safeguarding of patient information to ensure patient privacy.

-2.2 Risk Assessment Template: This risk assessment template is designed to organize and prioritize identified risks based on probability and impact criteria.
+2.2 Risk Management: This risk management action plan is designed to organize and prioritize identified risks based on probability and impact criteria.
 The prioritized high risks need to be mitigated first.

-2.3 Best Practices List: The list of updated best practices, derived from NIST, CIS, and other authoritative organizations for different technology systems, is used as reference material to implement security controls.
+2.3 Templates for Policies and Procedures: The list of updated templates, derived from NIST, CIS, and other authoritative organizations for different technology systems and processes, is used as policy document to implement security controls.

-All covered entities must comply with the HIPAA/HITECH privacy, security, and breach rules, which specifically focus on protecting the confidentiality, integrity, and availability of electronic Protected Health Information (ePHI).
-As part of this requirement, EHR 2.0 has developed an easy-to-use HIPAA/HITECH assessment toolkit to evaluate privacy, security, and breach rule requirements.
+All covered entities and business associates must comply with the HIPAA/HITECH privacy, security, and breach rules, which specifically focus on protecting the confidentiality, integrity, and availability of electronic Protected Health Information (ePHI).
+As part of this requirement, EHR 2.0 has developed an easy-to-use HIPAA/HITECH assessment online toolkit for small organizations to evaluate privacy, security, and breach rule requirements.
 Our toolkit consists of: